 Kristina Maynard wrote -

 Since Alec’s diagnosis, not one day has passed that he hasn’t received multiple injections.
 Over 1,800 needles in 12 months (yep, I counted).
 He has an average of four shots a day and about 6 to 10 finger pokes.
 Alec has mastered the art of counting carbohydrates and now proudly gives himself his own injections.
-My forgetful little boy reminds me not to leave the house without his supplies.
+My forgetful little boy reminds me not to leave the house without his diabetes supplies.
 And although diabetes is always present, it has not slowed Alec down from living a full life.
-He excels at school, plays competitive sports and has sleepovers with friends.
+He excels at school, plays competitive sports and has playdates and sleepovers with friends.
 He is a wonderful son and brother and I know he will be an amazing father one day.
 He’s the bravest person I know.

 Over the last several months, Alec’s diabetes has become easier to manage.
 We’re grateful for the gift of insulin but we maintain constant hope for a cure.
 Over 3 million people (mostly diagnosed as children) live with Type 1 diabetes.
 And this number is rapidly increasing.

 In honor of Alec, and the millions of people who are living with Type 1 Diabetes, we are participating in the 2016 Tough Mudder Michigan to raise funds for the Juvenile Diabetes Research Foundation (JDRF).
 Our fundraising goal is $1,500.
 Please consider donating to our team, or join us in racing and raising funds for this worthwhile cause.
 For more information on Type 1 Diabetes, please visit www.jdrf.org.